AdobeDocs/workfront.en/help/quicksilver/workfront-goals/workfront-goals.md

   Workfront Goals is available only in the new Adobe Workfront experience.

-For additional information about access to Workfront Goals, see [Requirements to use Adobe Workfront Goals](../workfront-goals/goal-management/access-needed-for-wf-goals.md).
+For additional information about access to Workfront Goals, see [Requirements to use Workfront Goals](../workfront-goals/goal-management/access-needed-for-wf-goals.md).
 This section contains the following subsections:

 * [Adobe Workfront Goals overview](../workfront-goals/goal-management/wf-goals-overview.md)